 If you’re looking for something nice to give your dog or cat for pain, CBD from a Full Spectrum Hemp Extract is an excellent option as a substitute for prescription pain medications.
 CBD and the other cannabinoids found in a Full Spectrum Hemp Extract provide a wide range of health-promoting benefits, with special applications for reducing pain caused by inflammation, trauma, chemotherapy, age, arthritis, and hip dysplasia in dogs.

-CBD for Pain Relief
+CBD for Pain Relief for Cats and Dogs

 Cannabis has been used as a pain reliever for thousands of years.
 Cannabis has been used for pain and inflammation in the joints since ancient times.
 CBD has long been known to reduce pain and inflammation in studies of humans and animals.